U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Back to top

-Severe drought caused the U.S. Environmental Protection Agency (EPA) to address water conservation and management for their Science and Ecosystem Support Division.
+Severe drought caused the EPA to address water conservation and management for their Science and Ecosystem Support Division.
 The plan aimed to reduce potable water usage through an air handler condensate recovery project.

 The U.S. Army's Fort Carson has built a successful and award-winning water conservation program through a series of initiatives that avoid using potable water.
 The program involves an innovative approach to utilizing alternative sources of water, water reclamation, and recycling.